topics-themes

 In 1955, the Fortran language arrived at IBM.
 In 1959, we have the beginnings of COBOL (Common Business Oriented Language) when almost at the same time the LISP language is created at MIT by John Mccarthy.
 Cobol will become the most used language for 20 years.

 Kenneth Iverson created the APL language in 1962.
-The 1960s also saw the appearance of the BASIC language (universal symbolic instruction code for beginners) in 1964.
+The 60s also saw the emergence of the BASIC language (universal symbolic instruction code for beginners) in 1964.
 To overcome the weaknesses of Cobol and Fortran, IBM created thePL/1 language.
-Note that computers with transistors appear in this decade.
+Computers with transistors also appeared in this decade.

 The 70s and 80s